Breast Lift Surgery: Do Your Breasts Droop, Or Are They Getting Saggy?

 - Dr Craig Rubinstein

-- Dr Tom Robbins & Dr Geoff Barnett also specialise in Body Lifts and Breast Lift Surgery for patients who have lost significant weight.
+- Dr Geoff Barnett also specialises in Body Lifts and Breast Lift Surgery for patients who have lost significant weight.

-To book your consultation send an Enquiry Form today or phone (03) 8849 1444 to speak with our Patient Care Advisor.
+To book your consultation send an Enquiry Form today or phone (03) 8849 1444 to speak with our Patient Care Coordinator.

 Breast Mastopexy Surgery